Contact Local Units or Sheriff's Office

 There are a number of required training components that include Federal (FEMA IS-100 and IS-700 Independent Study course), State (Core Competency or similar basic search and rescue skills course), and even County requirements.
 Using volunteers on missions that have completed these training requirements means several things.
 First, the responders will understand how to engage in moderate and high risk activities by conducting risk assessments and using situational awareness to engage in competent decision making processes.
 Second, the responders will work to ensure the mission goes smoothly and as efficiently as possible, resulting in more positive outcomes for the lost persons in our state.
 Search and rescue responders take written and physical exams to ensure they understand the various topics and can put key skills into practice.

-Respond to Missions and Attend Currency Training
+Respond to Missions and Attend Ongoing Training